“Hollywood in Toto is a terrific site. It’s really well written. It’s really exciting and it’s from the right point of view…”

 I’ve worked in media long enough to know the vast majority of entertainment coverage leans to the left.
 And it’s getting even more imbalanced.
 That’s why I created Hollywood in Toto – to provide balance and give fellow conservatives a place where they can discover the latest news and reviews without insults.

 This site also cheers when Hollywood gets it right, no pun intended (this time).
 Stars giving ’til it hurts.
 Movies celebrating freedom and liberty.
 Actors using their platforms for unabashedly good causes.

 HiT contributors, including Barry Wurst, Carl Kozlowski, Brad Slager, John A. Daly and author C.S.
 Johnson, offer even more value and expertise for readers.

 I didn’t start out this way.

-My father, with an assist from Abbott & Costello, taught me to love movies.
-So when my art career fizzled (after acquiring three superfluous degrees!)
+My father, with an assist from Abbott & Costello, made me love movies.
+So when my art career fizzled (after acquiring three degrees!)
 I segued to movie criticism.

-Except there weren’t any critic gigs available at the time.
+Except there weren’t any critic gigs open at the time.

 So I played the long game.
 I wrote local news and feature stories at The Pittsburgh Tribune-Review while scrounging for any available arts assignments.
 A few came my way, and slowly I invaded the Trib’s entertainment section.